scottish-government-design-system/designsystem.gov.scot/site-furniture/cookies.md

 <fieldset>
     <legend>Cookies that measure website use</legend>
-    <p>These cookies store information about how you use our website, such as what you click on.
-Any data collected is anonymous.</p>
+    <p>These cookies store information about how you use our website, such as what you click on.</p>

     <div class="ds_field-group  ds_field-group--inline">
         <div class="ds_radio">